GED Social Studies Free Online Classes

 When in doubt about answers, mark those questions, skip them, and move ahead to the next questions.
 When you’re done with answering the questions you know the answers to right away, return to the questions you skipped.

-It sometimes happens that other Social Studies questions will provide some sort of clue about the right answer to a skipped question.
+Sometimes other Social Studies questions will provide some sort of clue about the right answer to a skipped question.

 7. Pace yourself